davmac314/bmcxxabi/README.md

 ## Key features

  * Easy to build and to integrate with a bare-metal project
- * Requires only a few key standard headers/functions
+ * Requires only a few key standard headers/functions to be provided
- * No significant restrictions on use, distribution or modification - no attribution required, and you redistribute the code under another license.
+ * No significant restrictions on use, distribution or modification - no attribution required, and you can redistribute the code under the license of your choice.

 ## Features in detail